aeoliux/ussu/README.md

 make install
 ```

-Not on every system `persist` will work.
+On some systems `persist` may not work.
 You can disable it by running command bellow instead of `cmake ..`:
 ```sh
 cmake -DDISABLE_PERSIST=ON ..
 ```